N3rdL0rd/ModDocCE/docs/files/hlboot.md

 :::note

-Based on the documentation at the excellent [hlbc wiki](https://github.com/Gui-Yom/hlbc/wiki/Bytecode-file-format), and improved with information from the development of the yet-to-be-released `crashlink`.
+Based on the documentation at the excellent [hlbc wiki](https://github.com/Gui-Yom/hlbc/wiki/Bytecode-file-format), and improved with information from the development of [crashlink](https://github.com/N3rdL0rd/crashlink).

 :::